 Every other year, a group of Lancing pupils spend all of July in Malawi, partly working at St Anne’s painting and decorating wards, outpatients and rural clinics, and partly visiting Jacaranda and Open Arms as well as spending time in local villages, hiking in the Mulanje Massif, swimming and canoeing on Lake Malawi and enjoying river safaris in Liwonde National Park.

-The attached article (see PDF, below) gives a flavour of the most recent expedition, most of it in the expeditioners’ own words.
+The articles below give a flavour of the most recent expeditions, most of it in the expeditioners’ own words.